clue/framework-x/docs/best-practices/controllers.md

 ```

 Factory functions used in the container configuration map may also reference
-scalar variables defined in the container configuration.
-You may also use
+variables defined in the container configuration.
+You may use any object or
-factory functions that return scalar variables.
-This can be particularly useful
+scalar value for container variables or factory functions that return any such
+value.
+This can be particularly useful when combining autowiring with some
-when combining autowiring with some manual configuration like this:
+manual configuration like this:

 ```php title="public/index.php"
 <?php